Get started with winget

 winget is a Microsoft command line tool to install and update applications on the Windows Operating System – effectively Microsoft’s take on Chocolatey.

-This blog post is intended for those just getting started with winget as a quick start or reference guide.
+This blog post is intended for those wanting to get started with winget as a quick start or reference guide.

 winget can be downloaded from Github as an MSIX Bundle here: Releases · microsoft/winget-cli · GitHub or by following the guidance in the following link to either join the Insider program or to sign up to receive winget via the Windows store: GitHub – microsoft/winget-cli: Windows Package Manager CLI (aka winget)